pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/persistences/designing_persistence/_index.md

 In this tutorial, you will understand how to design your persistence in such a way that your code benefits from one of the main features of Pip.Services, which is symmetric code implementation.

 In order to see this, we will create an example using two different databases (MySQL and PostgreSQL).
-Then, we will create a common set of instructions to manage CRUD operations and transfer data from one database into another.
+Then, we will create a common set of instructions to manage CRUD operations and transfer data from one database to another.

 ### Designing your persistence components